x

 • 2 teaspoons (10ml) Maggi Aroma

-1. Finely chop onion and shallots.
+1. Finely chop the onion and shallots.

 2. Make them reduce along with white wine.

-3. Mix with garlic, anchovies and all herbs.
+3. Mix with garlic, anchovies, and all herbs.

 4. Combine all these ingredients with melted butter.